 You can think of Vessels as sentient machines, for a start, but they are a bit more complicated than that.

 They come in all forms and sizes, have very long and often silly names, and as a rule are many many many many orders of magnitude smarter than a human, due to not abiding to the limitations of a biological brain.
-As such, Vessels (unofficially, of course) “run” society, but they are still considered regular citizens just like every human.

 Here’s some very common forms that Vessels take, to get you up to speed: